easydoc-ai/easydoc/README.md

 	-F "mode=lite" \
    ```

-   - **Response**: The server will return a `task_id` that you can use to track the status of the parsing task.
+   - **Response**: You will receive a `task_id` from the server response that you can use to track the status of the parsing task.

-   For detailed API documentation and usage instructions, check the [API Reference for POST /api/v1/parse](/docs/api-reference/parse.md).
+   For detailed API documentation and usage instructions, see [API Reference for POST /api/v1/parse](/docs/api-reference/parse.md).

    ---